Gimly-Blockchain/Tangem-Blockchain-NFC/README.md

 ## Resources

-* Android SDK for implementing tangem functionalities in your android or JVM applications.
+* Android SDK for implementing tangem functionalities in your android or JVM applications: https://github.com/Gimly-Blockchain/tangem-sdk-android
-* iOS SDK for implementing tangem functionalities in your iOS applications
+* iOS SDK for implementing tangem functionalities in your iOS applications: https://github.com/Gimly-Blockchain/tangem-sdk-ios